THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 The author takes you step-by-step to find and recognize these planets as well as constellations and other celestial objects.
 It’s all given in lay persons’ terms.

-What I like about this book is that it covers the northern and southern hemisphere fairly equally.
+What I like about this book is that it covers the northern and southern hemispheres fairly equally.
 The southern hemisphere offers some great viewing of the night sky with some best dark places while a lot of practical astronomy books focus more so on a northern hemisphere experience.

 This female author’s coverage of astronomy for beginners is refreshing.